seralexeev/xrabbit.dev/README.md

 id: 98
 date: 18-06-2025
 media:
-  - media/98-1.mp4
+  - 98-1.mp4
 ```

-Here is how it looks at first approximation.
-I will trim the base a bit later so the corners won't stick out so much.
+Here’s what it looks like at first glance.
+I’ll trim the base a bit later so the corners don’t stick out so much.

 ---